Fit as a Mama Bear

 Will regular flour work in place of gluten-free flour for protein donuts?

-Because gluten-free flour absorbs so much liquid in a recipe, it can’t be subbed directly for regular flour.
+Because gluten-free flour absorbs so much liquid in a recipe, it can’t be substituted directly for regular flour.

 How long do protein donuts last?

 These cinnamon sugar donuts will last roughly three days on the countertop in a sealed container.
 In the fridge, they will last up to one week.
-However, know that they become dense when stored in the fridge.
+However, know that they become dense when stored in the fridge, so you'll want to warm them up before enjoying.

 A soft, chewy base, topped with a buttery cinnamon sugar sprinkle, these gluten-free baked protein donuts make an indulgent breakfast or fueling post-workout snack.